Abolitionism in the United States: Transatlantic aspects to abolition

+Abolitionism and Ireland

+William Lloyd Garrison also engaged in Irish politics.
+He communicated with key figures like Daniel O'Connell, which shaped his understanding of abolition as 'universal emancipation'.
+O'Connell was outspoken in his opposition to slavery and was Frequently quoted in The Liberator because Garrison O'Connell as a model activist, both embracing 'agitation' as a non-violent but forceful political strategy, and emphasising the power of public speech and print in mobilising mass opinion.

+Garrisonian abolitionists also used Ireland and the Irish as tools of comparison especially in combatting the American Colonization Society.
+The Liberator frequently juxtaposed the situation of free black Americans with that of Irish immigrants, arguing that while Irish immigrants are welcomed into American society despite being stereotyped as ignorant and degraded, because of the colonial suffering, black Americans were pushed out through colonisation projects.

+However, efforts to forge direct relations between Irish Americans and African Americans largely failed.
+The 1842 Address from the People of Ireland to Their Countrymen and Countrywomen in America, written by Irish abolitionists and signed by O'Connell, urged Irish Americans to support abolition and racial equality.
+Garrisonians hoped this would foster diasporic responsibility among the Irish but it was rejected by most.
+Irish immigrants, perhaps due to a desire to assimilate in the US, were overall not supportive of the abolitionist cause.

 Anti-abolitionist viewpoints

 Anti-abolitionism in the North

 It is easy to overstate the support for abolitionism in the North.
 "From Maine to Missouri, from the Atlantic to the Gulf, crowds gathered to hear mayors and aldermen, bankers and lawyers, ministers and priests denounce the abolitionists as amalgamationists, dupes, fanatics, foreign agents, and incendiaries."
 The whole abolitionist movement, the cadre of anti-slavery lecturers, was primarily focused on the North: convincing Northerners that slavery should be immediately abolished, and freed slaves given rights.

 A majority of white Southerners, though by no means all, supported slavery; there was a growing feeling in favor of emancipation in North Carolina, Maryland, Virginia, and Kentucky, until the panic resulting from Nat Turner's 1831 revolt put an end to it.
 But only a minority in the North supported abolition, seen as an extreme, "radical" measure.
 (See Radical Republicans.)
 Horace Greeley remarked in 1854 that he had "never been able to discover any strong, pervading, over-ruling Anti Slavery sentiment in the Free States."
 Free blacks were subject in the North as well as in the South to conditions almost inconceivable today (2019).